 bowling alleys and pool halls were everywhere.
 I never bowled much, but I

 played pool quite well, starting in the Teen Club up through Army discharge,

 six years of solid pool playing.
 After that I think I played pool 3 times

 total, once with Granpa who used to be a pool hustler (I did pretty well,

-At the Teen Club, one room had a grill with
+, one room had a grill with

 hamburgers and french fries and a soda fountain, with tables and chairs and